Ritchie Home & Informal Hostel

 When we became the owners/stewards of this grand old property, it was with an intention toward Kurt’s acupuncture practice and Amy’s spiritual direction practice having space.
 In addition to the first floor practices, we have 3 guest rooms upstairs.
 These we are delighted to offer to bike riders, students, friends passing through.

-Our second floor is offered more as a hostel than a guest house.
+Our second floor is offered more as a hostel and not an Airbnb.
 Kurt and Amy totally love having the guest rooms being used as free bed space.
 You are free to come and go as needed.
-Because our first floor is clinic space in a family atmosphere, we prioritize our patients.
+Because our first floor is clinic space in a family atmosphere, we prioritize our clients.
 Noise and personal items are to be kept in your personal space.
 Thanks!
 However, after the last client leaves, feel free to read by the fire in the front room.

 We will correspond with you before you arrive.
 There will be a specially designated colored scarf on your bedroom door.